-The Authority and the City have covenanted to comply with applicable provisions of the Internal Revenue Code of 1986, as amended (the "Code"), relating to the exclusion from gross income of the interest the Subseries A-1 Bonds and the Refunding Bonds (collectively, the "Tax-Exempt Bonds") for purposes of federal income taxation.
-In the opinion of Bond Counsel, assuming compliance by the Authority and the City with such provisions of the Code, interest on the Tax-Exempt Bonds will not be included in the gross income of the owners thereof for purposes of federal income taxation.
-Failure by the Authority or the City to comply with such applicable requirements may cause interest on the Tax-Exempt Bonds to be includable in the gross income of the owners thereof retroactive to the date of issue of the Tax-Exempt Bonds.
-Further, Bond Counsel will render no opinion as to the effect on the exclusion from gross income of interest on the Tax-Exempt Bonds Counsel.
+The Authority and the City have covenanted in Tax Certificates to comply with certain provisions of the Internal Revenue Code of 1986, as amended (the "Code"), relating to the exclusion from gross income of the interest on the Series 2013 I Bonds for purposes of federal income taxation.
+In the opinion of Tax Counsel, assuming compliance by the Authority and the City with such covenants, interest on the Series 2013 I Bonds will be excludable from the gross income of the owners thereof for purposes of federal income taxation.
+Failure by the Authority or the City to comply with such covenants may cause interest on the Series 2013 I Bonds to be includable in the gross income of the owners thereof retroactive to the date of issue of the Series 2013 I Bonds.
+Further, Tax Counsel will render no opinion as to the effect on the exclusion from gross income of interest on the Series 2013 I Bonds.
+Further, Tax Bonds of any action taken or not taken after the date of such opinion without the approval of Tax Counsel.

-Interest on the Tax-Exempt Bonds will not be an item of tax preference for purposes of the federal individual or corporate alternative minimum tax.
-The Code contains other provisions that could result in tax consequences, upon which Sidley Austin LLP renders no opinion, as a result of ownership of such Tax-Exempt Bonds or the inclusion in certain computations (including, without limitation, those related to the corporate alternative minimum tax) of interest that is excluded from gross income.
-Interest on the Tax-Exempt Bonds owned by a corporation will be included in the calculation of the corporation's federal alternative minimum tax liability.
+In the opinion of Tax Counsel, interest on the Series 2013 I Bonds is not an item of tax preference for purposes of the federal individual or corporate alternative minimum tax.
+The Code contains other provisions that could result in tax consequences, upon which no opinion will be rendered by Tax Counsel, as a result of ownership of the Series 2013 I Bonds or the inclusion in certain computations (including, without limitation, those related to the corporate alternative minimum tax) of interest that is excluded from gross income.
+Interest on the Series 2013 I Bonds owned by a corporation will be included in such corporation's adjusted current earnings for purposes of calculating the alternative minimum taxable income of such corporation, other than an S corporation, a qualified mutual fund, a real estate investment trust, a real estate mortgage investment conduit, or a financial asset securitization investment trust ("FASIT").
+A corporation's alternative minimum taxable income is the basis on which the alternative minimum tax imposed by Section 55 of the Code will be computed.